Robust GHZ State Preparation via Majority-Voted Boundary Measurements: Results Discussion

 \subsection{Experimental Setup}

-All algorithms are implemented in Python using the Qiskit framework; source code will be made publicly available upon publication.
+All algorithms are implemented in Python using the Qiskit framework; source code is available at \url{https://github.com/jbwaring/group-mv}.
 We evaluate Group-MV using Qiskit's AerSimulator with the stabilizer simulation method.
 The noise model supposes isotropic depolarizing errors over the whole hardware graph: $p_\text{CX} = 0.01\%$ for two-qubit gates and $p_\text{1Q} = 0.01\%$ for single-qubit gates.
-Readout errors with $p_\text{RO} = 5\%$ probability of a bit-flip on a measurement are considered.` M3 readout error mitigation~\cite{nation_scalable_2021} is enabled throughout.
+Readout errors with $p_\text{RO} = 5\%$ probability of a bit-flip on a measurement are considered.
+M3 readout error mitigation~\cite{nation_scalable_2021} is enabled throughout.
 Overall, the use of M3, as well as setting intentionally low gate errors, is designed to isolate the effects of readout errors on the mid-circuit measurements alone.

 We test our method on two topologies: (i)~\emph{Heavy-hex} and (ii)~\emph{Grid} (square lattice).
 Qubit counts range is $N \in \{30, 40, 50, 60\}$ with target group size $K{=}20$.
 We compare the values of $L$: 1 and 3 to evaluate the gains from majority-voting.
 Each configuration is repeated 10 times, and $\mathcal{W}_N$ is computed for each step.
 Figure~\ref{fig:fidelity_scaling} \textbf{(c)} shows how our algorithm gracefully handles a sparse coupling graph by returning a lower $L$ than requested.